Feel Like Quitting? Here’s How to Lead Like a CEO When Life Gets Hard

 Let me tell you something I haven’t shared much:

-From the outside, it looked like momentum.
+From the outside, it looked like I had it all figured out.
 But inside?
 It was chaos.

 I was saying yes to everything.
-Running launches on fumes.
+Running launches back-to-back.
 Creating content around the clock.
-Barely seeing my kids.
-Crying in the bathroom between Zoom calls.
+Working nights and weekends.
+Every decision, big or small, running through me.

-And I remember the exact moment I snapped.
+And I remember the exact moment I realized something had to change.

-He said, “Then maybe your business shouldn’t rely so much on you.”
+He said, “Maybe your business shouldn’t depend so much on you.”

 That was the moment I realized the whole thing was built on my back.